On the problem of Molluzzo for the modulus 4: The construction method

 \begin{notation} Let $S$ be an infinite sequence in $\Z{m}$.
 For $n \ge 0$, let $a_n(S)$ denote the number of sequences $T$ in $\Z{2m}$, of length $n$, such that \begin{itemize} \item $\nabla T$ is a strongly balanced Steinhaus triangle in $\Z{2m}$; \item $\pi(T)=S[n]$, the initial segment of length $n$ in $S$. \end{itemize} We denote by $\mathcal{G}_S(t)=\sum_{n=0}^{\infty}a_{n}(S)t^{n}$ the generating function of the numbers $a_{n}(S)$. \end{notation}

-The most favorable case is when $\mathcal{G}_S(t)$ is an infinite series, not just a polynomial.
-This occurs whenever there exist strongly balanced Steinhaus triangles in $\Z{2m}$, of unbounded lengths, which lift those in $\Z{m}$ generated by initial segments of $S$.
+We shall use this notation as a convenient device for exhibiting the value of the $a_{n}(S)$ for all $n$ at once.
+For our present purposes, the favorable case occurs when $\mathcal{G}_S(t)$ is an infinite series, not just a polynomial.
+Indeed, $\mathcal{G}_S(t)$ is an infinite series if and only if there exists infinitely many strongly balanced Steinhaus triangles in $\Z{2m}$, which lift those in $\Z{m}$ generated by initial segments of $S$.